Pipedrive vs Salesforce - Best CRM to Manage Your Sales

 Everything in Pipedrive is based on the pipeline, which is also the first thing you see when you log-in for the first time.
 You can create different pipelines based on the different workflows that your business implements.
 In itself, the pipeline provides 5 basic sales stages at first but can easily be customized.
 You can add, remove or reorder the stages as you go.

-Additionally, Pipedrive allows you to add events or deals to the pipeline.
+Beyond that, Pipedrive lets you add events or deals to the pipeline.
 For each created deal you can then schedule an activity such as a call, meeting, task, deadline, email or even lunch.
 The activities can be further customized by adding a date/time, duration, details, and notes.

 Communication